The biggest challenge is not to find the right answers, but to ask the right questions.

 A key question.
 Security is a seriously serious issue.
 A B2B eCommerce platform is a revolving door for sensitive information like credit card and personal data, so you and your customers must be able to trust that information is protected at all times.
 Some vital features of a secure B2B eCommerce platform include PCI compliance, ISO/IEC certification, SSL certificates, and DDoS protection.
 You can implement measures like firewalls, IP restrictions, DMZ, TLS, and data redundancy to ensure your platform is safe, and sound.

-We love this question, and we’ve answered it in greater depth here.
-Ultimately, the best B2B ecommerce platform for your business is the one that caters best to the particular needs of your company, so the first step is to consider the kind of business you have, and the one you want to build.
+We love this question.
+We've written about how to choose the right B2B eCommerce platform before.
+Ultimately, the best platform for your business is the one that caters best to the particular needs of your company, so the first step is to consider the kind of business you have, and the one you want to build.
 This includes your team and their technical expertise, and your budget.

 That’s about you.
 When it comes to the platform itself, key aspects to consider include B2B functionalities like RFQs and payment options, integrations with business software, ease of use, and, of course, security.
 You should also look into customization options, UI/UX, and scalability.
 An ideal platform should leave you room to grow, and make that easier for you as well.